 You could make a bargain-basement salary of about $25,000 per year, or that salary could stretch all the way up to a stratospheric $90,000 (source).
 Obviously, your salary will depend on the museum's budget and reputation, and probably on exactly how many dinosaur bones you have in stock.

 Remember that you'll become a more accomplished and more valuable employee over time.
 As you develop more skills, you'll work on more difficult projects, which will lead to promotions and professional recognition.
 In a perfect world, of course, these accolades lead to more cash in the bank as well.

-Will you get bennies along with your salary?
-Since paleontologists generally work as employees rather than lone wolf professionals, you'll probably be eligible for any benefits your employer offers.
+Besides the regular cash flow, there are other decent benefits that go along with the paleontology gig.
+Since paleontologists generally work as employees rather than lone wolf (raptor?) professionals, you'll probably be eligible for any benefits your employer offers.

 You'll want to nail down the benefits' value before you evaluate the total compensation package—believe us, you don't want to break your arm in a digging accident only to find out your health coverage is extinct.